joshhartwig/todone/README.md

 - Download of todos via JSON from /api/todos (need to add csv option)
 - Filter by tag

-## Todo
+## Todo (no pun intended)

-- Add priority / due date as well as importance level
+- Add priority & due date
+- Add sorting (name, completed, date)
 - Light and Dark mode toggle
-- Loading animations
+- Loading animation
 - UI for when data does not exist

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the app.
 The app will initialize an empty sqlite database.